alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ```
 ranges :
- - from 80 to 86
+ - from 81 to 86
  - from 1001 to 1002

 individual ports :
  - 1020

- extra/unused ports :
+ extra/unused ports (ports that are open and shouldnt) :
  - 83, 84
 ```